mehami24/LATN102/quiz3.md

 Compose a dictionary form for the proper adjectives in the following phrases:

-Leonem Nemeum - Nemea, Nemeorum❌
+Leonem Nemeum - Nemeus, Nemea, Nemeum
-> correction: Nemea, Nemeae
-Hydram Lernaeam - Lernaeus, Lernaea, Lernaeum aprum Erymanthium - Erymanthius, Erymanthia, Erymanthium aves Stymphalides - Stymphalis, Stymphalidis Hippolyten Amazonam (NB: Hippolyten is a Greek name in a feminine accusative singular form, like Iolen in our earlier assignment.) - Amazonum, Amazona
+Hydram Lernaeam - Lernaeus, Lernaea, Lernaeum aprum Erymanthium - Erymanthius, Erymanthia, Erymanthium aves Stymphalides - Stymphalis, Stymphalidis Hippolyten Amazonam (NB: Hippolyten is a Greek name in a feminine accusative singular form, like Iolen in our earlier assignment.) - Amazonus, Amazona, Amazonum

 Comparative and superlative forms
 Translate the highlighted phrases in the following English sentences into Latin.
 Use these vocabulary items: